BitBangersCode/NodeBB-Wiki/Templates-System.md

 });
 ```

-You can also access the invidual blocks inside each template, which is handy for doing things like (for example) rendering just a new post `<li>` and dynamically sticking it in an already loaded `<ul>`
+You can also access the invidual blocks inside each template, which is handy for doing things like (for example) rendering a new post `<li>` and dynamically sticking it in an already loaded `<ul>`

 ```JavaScript
 var templateObj = templates.prepare(templates['topic'].blocks['posts']);